ONLY CURRENT STUDENTS, FACULTY & STAFF ARE ELIGIBLE TO PLAY IN RECSPORTS PROGRAMS

 2. Assumption of Risk

 Many recreational activities involve risks of bodily injury, property damage, and other dangers associated with participation.
 By taking place in intramural activities, participants acknowledge and assume responsibility for their own health and safety.
-However, basic first-aide will be available at game sites.
-Participation in the activities offered by the GCSU Department of Campus Life Intramural and Recreational Sports is completely voluntary.
-Georgia College and State University Department of Campus Life Intramural and Recreational Sports are not liable for injuries sustained during participation of any Georgia College & State University Department of Campus Life Intramural and Recreational Sports-sponsored activities or by use of any recreational facility related with the GCSU Intramural Sports Program.
-Intramural and Recreational Sports does not carry or provide accident or injury insurance.
+However, basic first-aid will be available at game sites.
+Participation in the activities offered by the GCSU Intramural and Recreational Sports program is completely voluntary.
+Georgia College and State Intramural and Recreational Sports are not liable for injuries sustained during participation of any Georgia College & State Intramural and Recreational Sports-sponsored activities or by use of any recreational facility related with the GCSU Intramural Sports Program.
+GCSU Intramural and Recreational Sports does not carry or provide accident or injury insurance.
 All participants are responsible for maintaining adequate health and accident insurance coverage and are strongly urged to purchase health insurance before participating in any intramural sports activity.
 It is strongly recommended that all participants consult a physician or have a physical exam prior to participation.
 Student Health Services offers outpatient care and treatment of injuries and accidents to fully-registered students.
 However, the cost of necessary hospitalization and/or treatment not available through Student Health Services is not covered by Intramural and Recreational Sports or by Student Health Services.
 All students attending GCSU are eligible to purchase student health insurance.
 To inquire about the cost of coverage, contact the Student Health Services Office at (478) 445-5288.
 Each participant must agree with these terms and conditions on the Intramural registration website, www.imleagues.com.
 This process will be done when registering for an activity.

 3. Entry Procedures / Eligibility

-All intramural participants will be required to create an account and Sign Up on IMLeagues.com/gcsu, join and be accepted to a team on imleagues, and bring a Valid ID prior to each competition.
-If a player is on the roster a Drivers Liscense will be accepted.
-If a player is not on the roster we will only accept a bobcat card.
+All intramural participants will be required to create an account and sign up on IMLeagues.com/gcsu.
+Participants must bring a Valid ID prior to each competition.
+If a player is on the roster, a Drivers License will be accepted.
+If a player is not on the roster, we will only accept a bobcat card.